mhassell/pyChat/README.md

 TBD:

-Well, implement the whole thing.
+Well, this is a first draft.
+Still a bunch to figure out with threads and the GUI.

 1. Figure out threading/queues/async to allow the user to send and recv at the same time

 	a.
-User should launch program and decide if they are going to wait for a connection or "dial out"
+I've been having some issues using threads with my GUI.
+This is my current challenge to overcome.
 	b.
-How to handle firewalls/antivirus/etc?

-2. Eventually build into a GUI
+When a user quits, we need a way to safely close the threads that are running.
+Currently the program just gets stuck until you kill the process.

-3. Encryption?
+2. Encryption?
-4. FTP for transferring files?
+3. FTP for transferring files?